aragon/aragon-wiki/docs/documentation/Code_of_Conduct.md

 - The use of sexualized language or imagery and unwelcome sexual attention or advances
 - Trolling, insulting/derogatory comments, and personal or political attacks
 - Public or private harassment
-- Impersonating a Aragon team member
+- Impersonating an Aragon team member
+- Organizing and participating in "pump and dump" campaigns for ANT or other assets
+- Sharing links to illegal websites, such as phishing, malware, online gambling, or nonconsensual imagery
 - Publishing others' private information, such as a physical or electronic address, without explicit permission
 - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion
 - Unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment